AnyBody/tutorials/Muscle_modeling/lesson6.md

 :::

-Here's a simplified version of your text:

 You can perform joint torque inverse dynamics by using a generic muscle (`AnyMuscleGeneric`).
 This replaces the body's natural muscles at the joints.
 The "muscle forces" that the generic muscles calculate will be the same as the joint torques.

 The previous examples aren't ideal for exploring joint torques.
 So, you should [download a new example](Downloads/MuscleDemo.6.any) to start with.
 This example is a simplified version of the simple arm example from the "Getting Started with AnyScript" tutorial, but with the muscles removed.
 The model consists of two segments - an upper arm and a forearm.
 It's attached to the global reference frame at the shoulder and has a 100 N vertical load acting downwards at the hand.

 ![Arm 2D](_static/lesson6/image1.jpeg)